13 Podzol Soils

 7. Mor-forming vegetation.
 The soils have been associated with vegetation producing an acid litter of low nutrient content (mainly Agathis australis, Nothofagaceae, Podocarpaceae).

 8. Infertile.
-The soils have very low natural fertility with high nitrogen, phosphorus, potassium and lime requirements.
+The soils have very low natural fertility and require a high level of fertiliser addition under agricultural land use.

 9. Wet climate.
 The soils occur mainly in areas with an average annual precipitation of 1400 mm or more and, unless sandy, are likely to have a soil water surplus for a considerable part of the year.